DataDog/integrations-extras/isdown/README.md

 * Get outage alerts in Datadog from all your third-party dependencies ( SaaS, PaaS, Cloud Providers, etc.)
 * Understand the frequency of outages through your different providers
-* Have the external outages together with the internal information
+* Have the external outages together with the information you gather in other systems in Datadog.
-* Set monitoring for specific parts or the whole provider
+* Set which components from a service you want to monitor.
+This way you avoid getting alerts from parts of a service that are not critical for your business.

 ## Setup